 Nursing in North Carolina

 Bachelor’s-educated nurses are greatly needed in North Carolina, and Northeastern University’s ABSN program aims to address that need.
 While other programs are constrained by a limited number of spots, our ABSN program offers qualified students more seats and more starts, providing hospitals more quickly with the BSN-educated nurses they need.

 “We’re fulfilling the need within the hospital by providing them with BSN-educated, practice-ready nurses,” Megan says.
 “They can recruit from their own backyard.”

 Meet Our North Carolina Clinical Partners

 Our accelerated BSN students complete their clinical rotations at leading health care facilities in Charlotte.
 Get to know our clinical partners in North Carolina:

 Charlotte is growing – fast.
 Nicknamed “the biggest small town” in the southeast, Charlotte offers everything a nursing student would want and need from a big city, but with a small town feel.
-According to Forbes, Charlotte is among the top 20 best cities for careers and business, specifically in the healthcare industry.
+According to Forbes, in 2019 Charlotte was among the top 10 best cities for careers and business.

-In Charlotte, nurses are amongst 100,000 other healthcare employees in the city – a whopping 11% of total employment, according to the Charlotte Chamber of Commerce.
+Charlotte’s health care sector is crucial to its economy, as one in nine of its employees (more than 120,000 people) work in healthcare or life sciences, according to the Charlotte Regional Business Alliance.
 The bottom line is that the healthcare industry in Charlotte is booming and will continue to grow.
 Who wouldn’t want the opportunity to attend a nationally renowned nursing school, gain experience with leading clinical partners, and enjoy all the beautiful city of Charlotte has to offer?